rafsch16/disaster-response-pipeline/README.md

 - Exports the final model as a pickle file

 The file **'../app/run.py'** uses Flask to run a web app.
-- Visualization of the data using Plotly.
+- Visualizes aspects of the dataset using Plotly
-- Handles user query and displays model results.
+- Handles user queries and displays model results

 ## Instructions<a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.